Sommaire

 🔬 Unstable blood sugar early in pregnancy can disrupt metabolic balance [8].

-- Prefer hydrating & satiating snacks: unsweetened compote + almonds, homemade smoothie + chia seeds, yogurt + red berries + hazelnuts.
+- Prefer hydrating & satiating snacks: sugar-free compote + almonds, homemade smoothie + chia seeds, yogurt + red berries + hazelnuts.

-- Limit overly sugary industrial ice creams, sugary carbonated drinks, highly processed products made with white flour or rich in fast sugars (which cause significant blood sugar spikes++) that will make you crave sugar again 10 minutes later.
+- Limit overly sweet industrial ice creams, sugary carbonated drinks, overly processed products made with white flour or rich in fast sugars (significant blood sugar spikes ++) which will make you crave sugar again 10 minutes later.

-Tips: Make your own homemade ice cream (frozen banana + almond butter + mixed red berries) = zero added sugar, 100% enjoyable.
+Tips: Make your own homemade ice cream (frozen banana + almond butter + mixed red berries) = zero added sugar, 100% delicious.

 Every pregnancy begins with its share of discoveries, and sometimes challenges.
 The key is to take it step by step day by day, choosing what feels good and what you tolerate.
-Your body is already working intensely; a healthy diet rich in varied foods can become a real lever to support it, without pressure or perfection.
-And a well-constructed pregnancy diet, monitoring food quality, can truly help you achieve the intakes you and your baby need.
+Your body is already working hard, a healthy diet rich in varied foods can become a real lever to support it, without pressure or perfection.
+And a well-constructed pregnancy diet, monitoring the quality of food, can truly help you reach the intakes you and your baby need.

-What you put on your plate (and in your pitcher) matters, but so does how you experience this period.
+What you put on your plate (and in your carafe) matters, but so does how you experience this period.

-Do not hesitate to consult your doctor or dietitian if you have any doubts about your eating habits.
+Don't hesitate to ask your doctor or dietitian for advice if you have any doubts about your eating habits.

 Sources